previsionio/prevision-component-template/README.md

 python src/main.py
 ```

-#### Write the script
+### Write the script

 When your is ready, you can write your script in main.py.
+You can change the name of this script but then you need to update it in the component.yaml file

-Your script must use args as input.
-Each arguments of your script has to be written down in the component.yaml
+Your script must use args as input ( see [this excellent tutorial about Command Line Interfaces](https://realpython.com/command-line-interfaces-python-argparse/)) then each arguments of your script has to be written down in the component.yaml.

-#### Test your script
+### Test your script

 There is two test to run before commiting your work.

-First check that using your code in commande line works with some data
+First check that using your code in commande line works with some data :

 ```
-python src/main.py -arg-1  --src ~/Documents/Dataset/Tabular/video_games/steam_game_train.csv  --dst  output/resultat.csv
+python src/main.py -arg-1 value1 --src ~/Documents/Dataset/Tabular/data.csv  --dst  output/resultat.csv
 ```

 Check that the command you used for test ( `python src/main.py` ) is the one provided in the yaml file and check the name of your args and the mandatory one